A BRIEF HISTORY

 am not on the lower decks below water level.

-from the galley in large metal containers and we had to take turns serving
+collected from the galley in large metal containers and we had to take turns

-way.
-We all sat at large wooden tables
+taken this way.
+We all sat at large

 and we could see the coastlines of